 Log in to our website.
 If you need your login information, email the reference email above.
-Navigate to the Research Tab, then Databases.
-For most subscribers, you will be automatically directed to the databases pages, but if not you may need to click on the “Remote Access Databases” link at the top of the page.
+For most subscribers, you will be automatically directed to the databases pages, but if not you may need to click on the brown “Remote Access Databases” button at the top of the page.

 All Law Library subscribers have access to: